Can we just talk about these éclairs? I have been eating them for what feels for-evaaa. But its only been weeks.

-In a medium saucepan, stir and cook, milk, water, butter, sugar and salt over medium heat.
-Once butter is melted, add flour all at once, using a sturdy spatula or wooden spoon, stir until streaks of flour is no longer visible.
-Now start vigorously stirring and the dough and smashing it agains the side of pan.
+In a medium saucepan, stir and cook, milk, water, butter, sugar and salt over medium heat until well combined.
+Once butter is melted, bring mixture to a simmer.
+Once simmered, remove pan from heat and add flour all at once, using a sturdy spatula or wooden spoon, stir until streaks of flour are no longer visible.
+Return pan to medium heat and start vigorously stirring the dough and smashing it against the side of pan.
 The idea is to cook the moisture out of the dough.
 Dough is ready when it starts to pull away from side and a visible film is on the bottom of pan, about 3-5 minutes.

 Transfer dough to a pastry bag.
 Pipe 4 inch long shells onto prepared baking sheet, make sure to space each one 2 inches apart.
-Bake 425 degrees F for 12 minutes, turn pan and drop heat to 350 degrees F and bake for another 10 minutes.
+Bake 3755 degrees F for 20 minutes, turn pan half way through.
 Remove shells from oven and working quickly, slit tops of eclair 1/2 an inch long.
-Return shells to pan, transfer pan back to oven and let dry with door propped open, about 30-40 minutes.

 To make burnt caramel creme: In a small saucepan, combine 1 cup sugar and water, bring to a boil over medium heat.
 Brush down sides of pan with water as needed to prevent crystals from forming.
 Continue to boil for 8-10 minutes or until mixture turns a deep amber and just starts to smoke (the deeper the color, the more flavor).
 Remove pan from heat and immediately stir in milk (mixture will bubble and steam wildly, so be careful not to burn yourself).
 Return pan to low heat, cook and stir until smooth.
 Increase heat to medium.
 Let simmer about 1-2 minutes, remove from heat; set aside.